varnerlab/CellFreeModelGenerationKit/docs/src/generated_files.md

 ## Generated files

-`CellFreeModelGenerationKit.jl` generates the following files for a `Static` probelm:
+`CellFreeModelGenerationKit.jl` generates the following files for a `Static` problem:

 Filename | Description
 -- | :--